 The Eastern West Virginia Community Foundation (EWVCF) participates in the West Virginia Neighborhood Investment Program (NIP), a tax credit program.
 This program allows West Virginians to reduce their state tax liability by up to 50%.
 EWVCF applies for these tax credits every June through the West Virginia Development Office and the awards are announced in early September.
-In September 2019, EWVCF was awarded $29,250 in tax credits.
-They are available on a limited first-come, first-served basis.
+We currently do not have any NIP Tax Credits available.
+Please check back throughout the year for updates and announcements.

-The minimum gift to EWVCF to qualify for NIP tax credits is $500 and the maximum is $4,000.
-A $4,000 contribution earns $2,000 in tax credits and smaller gifts also earn a 50% tax credit based on the amount of the donation.
-Contributions made to the Community Foundation for NIP tax credits will be allocated as follows: 30% of the contribution will be dedicated to building unrestricted endowments at the Community Foundation and 3% of the gift goes back to the West Virginia Development Office to cover their cost of implementing the program.
-The remaining 67% of the gift can be directed to one or more of the qualifying funds here at the Community Foundation.
+The minimum gift to EWVCF to qualify for NIP tax credits is $500.
+Contributions up to a certain amount earn a 50% tax credit.
+Contributions made to the Community Foundation for NIP tax credits will be allocated as follows: 50% of the contribution will be dedicated to building unrestricted endowments at the Community Foundation and 3% of the gift goes back to the West Virginia Development Office to cover their cost of implementing the program.
+The remaining 47% of the gift can be directed to one or more of the qualifying funds here at the Community Foundation.

 A number of Community Foundation field of interest funds qualify for the credit, including the Joan Roach Volunteer Fund for the Needy, Eastern Panhandle CARE Fund, Housing Action Fund, and the Mini-Grants to Teachers Fund.
 Many nonprofit organizations in the region, including CCAP Loaves and Fishes, CASA of the Eastern Panhandle, Jefferson County Community Ministries, Camp Frame 4-H, Boys and Girls Club of the Eastern Panhandle, Healthy Smiles Dental Clinic, Shepherdstown Daycare Center, Junior Mentoring Program (JUMP), Shenandoah Women’s Center, and Community Networks, Inc. – Bethany House have agency endowed funds which can be supported by the Neighborhood Investment Program.